Polymer/old-docs-site/getting-the-code.md

 ## Bring on the code!

-You can recursively clone and initialize all of its submodules with a single git command.
+You can recursively clone and initialize all of toolkit's submodules with a single git command.

-**To clone toolkit:**
+**To get the code, run:**

     git clone git://github.com/toolkitchen/toolkit.git --recursive